rpaladugu1/herokuyesod/README.md

 * Added *cabal.config* file as per [GitHub]/mietek/haskell-on-heroku
   * This file is created with *cabal freeze* command hence *cabal 1.20* dependency

 ### Deployment steps to Heroku.
-You can test it first and then do these steps to your project.
+First do test deployment to your Heroku account and then come back and do these steps manually to test the process.

 *  yesod init
 *  git init . && git add . && git commit -m 'Yesod basic app'
 *  heroku create -b https://github.com/mietek/haskell-on-heroku -s cedar-14